-- Multiple pathology: the symptoms resulting in hospital admission may be caused by a combination of several disease processes and it important to identify which is contributing to the current difficulties (eg cataracts and arthritis resulting in falls).
+The symptoms resulting in hospital admission may be caused by a combination of several disease processes and it is important to identify which is contributing to the current difficulties (eg, cataracts and arthritis resulting in falls).
 Multiple causes may need to be treated in order to relieve the presenting problem.

-- Nonspecific symptoms: older patients may develop incontinence, immobility, instability, acute delirium or confusion in response to virtually any disease.
+Older patients may develop incontinence, immobility, instability, and acute delirium or confusion in response to virtually any disease.
 NICE recommends that patients should be assessed for risk factors for delirium on admission to hospital.
 If there is an increased risk, a tailored multi-component intervention package should be delivered by a multidisciplinary team trained and competent in delirium prevention.

 A significant proportion of patients who experience delayed discharge are elderly.
-Poor hospital bed management and a failure of communication between health and social care are the principle contributing factors.
-Hospital discharge should be a planned event and the planning of a discharge care package should begin at the point of hospital admission in partnership with the patient and their carer(s).
+Poor hospital bed management and a failure of communication between health and social care are the principal contributing factors.
+Features of good discharge planning and post-discharge support include:

 End of life care

 Doctors are continually being reminded of the importance of obtaining consent for treatment and of involving patients in decisions about their care.
 However, difficulties can arise when patients are unable to understand decisions or give informed consent.
 In such situations, clinicians should take into account the following:

 - The existence of an Advanced Directive or Living Will.

 - Power of Attorney - this can be used for decisions about care as well as financial issues.

 - Independent Mental Capacity advocates - advocates should be appointed to represent people who lack capacity and face serious decisions with no one to be an advocate for them.